 Definition of outplay

-You may have already heard the expression "Here, I call in position for the outplay".
+You may have heard the expression "Here I call in position for the outplay".
 A good player is in position with an average hand.
 A weak player opens before him.
-The player in position would normally lay down his marginal hand, but he thinks, "this player is weak, I'm going to call in position for the outplay".
-He calls the bet and as soon as he perceives weakness in his opponent, he bluffs.
-The out of position player folds on the bet and has just made "outplayer" by a better player than him.
-If a player you outplay, don't be too proud and try to play the minimum hands against that player.
+The player in position would normally fold his marginal hand, but he says to himself, "This player is weak, I'm going to call in position for the outplay.
+He calls the bet and as soon as he sees a weakness in his opponent, he bluffs.
+The player out of position folds the bet and has just been outplayed by a better player.
+If a player outplays you, don't get too proud and try to play the minimum number of hands against that player.